gear-foundation/gear-wiki/docs/examples/rmrk.md

 The Multi Resource NFT standard is a standalone part of RMRK concepts.
 The idea is that an NFT can have multiple resources.
 There are four key use cases for NFT multiresource:
 - *Cross-metaverse compatibility*:  for example, NFT with several resources can be used in different games.
-- *multi-media output*: NFT can be stored in different digital format (image, video, audio or text file).
+- *Multimedia output*: NFT can be stored in different digital formats (image, video, audio, eBooks or text file).
-- *Media Redundancy*: Many NFTs are minted with metadata centralized on a server somewhere or, in some cases, a hardcoded IPFS gateway which can also go down, instead of just an IPFS hash.
+- *Media Redundancy*: many NFTs are minted with metadata centralized on a server somewhere or, in some cases, a hardcoded IPFS gateway which can also go down, instead of just an IPFS hash.
 By adding the same metadata file as different resources, the resilience of the metadata and its referenced media increases exponentially as the chances of all the protocols going down at once become ever less likely.
-- *NFT Evolution*: Many NFTs, particularly game related ones, require evolution.
+- *NFT Evolution*: many NFTs, particularly game related ones, require evolution.
-RMRK contract can create a contract to store it resources.
+RMRK contract can create a contract to store its resources.
 #### **Resource storage contract:**
 The storage state:
 ```rust